-BOT E251 Administrative Procedures
+BOT\ E251 Administrative Procedures

-Prerequisite: ENG E101 and BOT E112 or permission of the instructor

-An investigation into office automation designed to give a perspective to the role of the college-trained administrative assistant.
-Development of office skills and problem-solving techniques are explored.
-Included are human relations skills, time-management techniques, interpersonal communications skills, timings, resumes, cover letters, and listening skills as well as decision-making competencies.
-Techniques used in applying for a job and a review of the employment process utilize rolemodel processes.
+Prerequisite: ENG\ E101 and BOT\ E112 or permission of the instructor communications skills, timings, resumes, cover letters, and listening skills as well as decision-making competencies.
+Techniques used in applying for a job and a review of the employment process utilize role-model processes.
 Other models may be included as technology changes.
 Substantial laboratory time is required each week.